kiwix/kiwix-apple-custom/README.md

 Note: Both iOS and macOS applications are created from the same source code and are versioned and released together.

-# Release from an external Apple Account (non kiwix)
+# Release from an external Apple Account (non Kiwix)
 In order to use a different Apple Account for your app, further setup is required.
-**PLEASE NOTE: the values for the below keys contain secret values, do not send them publicly to GitHub tickets, or any publicly available space.** These secrets need to be sent over e-mail or via other Private Message solution.

 ## Create the Application on Apple Developer
 You need to create a new App on your Apple Developer account, please tick both iOS and macOS when creating it.
 Take note of the bundleID you pick for your application, that should be put into info.json (see above).
 Additionally each team (Apple Developer Account) has a unique development team ID, this should be also put into the info.json file for your brand.

+## Storing secrets in GitHub
-A dedicated GitHub environment will be created for you, where your secrets will be kept.
+A dedicated GitHub environment will be created for your brand, where your secrets will be kept.

+> [!NOTE]
+> **The values for the below keys contain secret values, do not send them publicly to GitHub tickets, or any publicly available space.** These secrets need to be sent over e-mail or via other Private Message solution.

 ## Certificates
 These certificates need to be created one by one [under your Apple Developer Account](https://developer.apple.com/account/resources/certificates/list):